 Pitch is the distance from the middle of one contact target to the middle of an adjacent target.

 Targets can be round, rectangular, or any shape.
 A target can be a PCB pad or a metal lead on a device.
 Targets can be recessed or protruding.

-Why are there 9 PariPoser thickness options ?
+Why are there nine PariPoser thickness options ?

-To get the optimum performance from a Pariposer, the size of the nickel particles used in the magnetically aligned columns has to match the pitch.
+To get the optimal performance from PariPoser® material, the diameter of the nickel columns has to match the pitch.
 A smaller pitch requires smaller nickel particles.
-A bigger pitch uses bigger nickel particles.
+A larger pitch uses bigger nickel particles.

-What happens when the PariPoser fabric is compressed ?
+What happens when the PariPoser sheet is compressed ?

-When compressed, the elastomer will move like a balloon filled with water.
-The nickel particles in the columns bend with the elastomer, but do not touch adjacent columns.
-The uncompressed elastomer will fill in the interstitial voids between the targets.
+When compressed, the elastomer moves like a balloon filled with water.
+The nickel particles in the columns bend along with the elastomer, but do not touch the adjacent columns.
+The uncompressed elastomer fills the interstitial voids between the targets.
 When an elastomer has no more space to fill, it cannot be compressed further.

-How does the PariPoser fabric compression convert to force per target ?
+How does the PariPoser® material compression convert to a force per target value ?

 What Contact Resistance (CRES) can I expect ?